 How to be Successful Fishing for Flounder

 To be a successful flounder angler, it’s important to know that they rely heavily on camouflaging to ambush their prey.
 They depend on the current to bring food to them while they stealthily blend in with the bottom.
-Don’t let it sit in a rod holder.
+This means that, first, you must have know when there is current.
+Check your local tide chart for the moving tides, which is the best time to fish for flounder.
+Second, don’t let your rod sit in a rod holder.
 You will have much more success if you hold the rod and bring the bait to them.
 This requires you to cast your bait and reel it in slowly along the bottom.
 When a flounder bites, they usually make one lunge at the bait to grab it and bring it back to the bottom.
 This is what creates the distinct bite that flounder fishermen are all too familiar with: a tap of the rod and then dead weight.
 It feels as if your bait and rig just got a lot heavier.
 Once you feel the weight—don’t set the hook!
 We recommend counting to 8 seconds to let the flounder situate the bait in its mouth before setting the hook.